astronomer/docs/astro/airflow-api.md

 Note that this token is only valid for 24 hours.
 If you need to call the Airflow API only once, you can retrieve a single 24-hour access token at `https://cloud.astronomer.io/token` in the Cloud UI.

-If you have a [CI/CD process](ci-cd.md) configured, we recommend automating this API request to generate a fresh access tokent to avoid having to generate the token manually.
+If you've configured a [CI/CD process](ci-cd.md) and you want to avoid generating an access token manually, Astronomer recommends that you automate the API request to generate a new access token.

 :::

-### Retrieve Deployment URL
+### Retrieve the Deployment URL

-1. Open your Deployment in the Cloud UI.
+1. In the Cloud UI, select a Workspace and then a Deployment.
 2. Click **Open Airflow**.
-3. When the Airflow UI opens to the homepage, copy the URL in your browser up until `/home`.
+3. When the Airflow UI opens in your browser, copy the URL up to `/home`.

 The Deployment URL includes the name of your Organization and a short Deployment ID.
 For example, a Deployment with an ID `dhbhijp0` that is part of an Organization called `mycompany` would have a Deployment URL of `https://mycompany.astronomer.run/dhbhijp0`.

 ## Step 2: Make an Airflow API request

-You can now execute requests against any endpoint that is listed in the [Airflow REST API reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).
+You can execute requests against any endpoint that is listed in the [Airflow REST API reference](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).

 To make a request based on Airflow documentation, make sure to: